xeodou/go-sqlcipher/README.md

 ### Attached database

-When using attached databases.
-SQLite will use the authentication from the `main` database for the attached database(s).
+When using attached databases, SQLite will use the authentication from the `main` database for the attached database(s).

 # Extensions

-If you want your own extension to be listed here or you want to add a reference to an extension; please submit an Issue for this.
+If you want your own extension to be listed here, or you want to add a reference to an extension; please submit an Issue for this.

 ## Spatialite

 Spatialite is available as an extension to SQLite, and can be used in combination with this repository.
-For an example see [shaxbee/go-spatialite](https://github.com/shaxbee/go-spatialite).
+For an example, see [shaxbee/go-spatialite](https://github.com/shaxbee/go-spatialite).

 ## extension-functions.c from SQLite3 Contrib